 The participation of the Certification Body in a scheduled ISCC Integrity Assessment at the Certification Body office is mandatory.
 Refusal to participate is considered a critical non-conformity with ISCC requirements and will be sanctioned (see chapter 10).
 Certification Bodies are obliged to immediately cooperate in the scheduling of the audit especially with respect to confirming the date of the audit and providing relevant documents in advance if requested.
+The CB Office Integrity Assessment will be conducted in English.
+If the ISCC Integrity Auditor or ISCC representative is also fluent in the local language, the CB Office Integrity Assessment might be conducted in local language upon request by the CB.

 The objective of the ISCC Integrity Assessment at the office of a cooperating CB is to assess the performance of the internal ISCC related processes of that CB.
-This includes the following elements:
+This includes inter alia the following elements:

-- > The accreditation of the CB or, the recognition of the CB by a national authority. - > Verification of the training and qualification of auditors (CVs, training records and evidence of competence of all ISCC auditors, etc.). - Registration procedures for customers and register of audits carried out and scheduled. - > Documentation of audit reports, review process of audit reports and monitoring of timely implementation of corrective actions. - Documentation of risk assessments conducted prior to audits of ISCC System Users (e.g. remote sensing analysis of farms and compliance with ISCC Principle 1). - > Decision process for the issuing of certificates. - > Registry of certificate holders.
+- > The accreditation of the CB or, the recognition of the CB by a national authority. - > Verification of the competence, training and qualification of auditors (CVs, training records and evidence of competence of all ISCC auditors, etc.). - > Documentation of internal ISCC policies (e.g. manuals, management system, definition of responsibilities, internal audits). - > Registration procedures for customers and register of audits carried out and scheduled. - > Documentation of audit reports, review process of audit reports and monitoring of timely implementation of corrective actions. - Documentation and conduction of risk assessments conducted prior to audits of ISCC System Users (e.g. remote sensing analysis of farms and compliance with ISCC Principle 1).